Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 3. Bloodsurge Icon Bloodsurge is a talent that grants your bleed effects a 15% chance to grant you 5 Rage.

-Because Rage is gained when you are hit by an auto-attack, Rage generation tends to be much higher in dungeons or encounters with multiple enemies.
+Because Rage is gained when an auto-attack hits you, Rage generation tends to be much higher in dungeons or encounters with multiple enemies.

 Rage from Abilities